-This furnace is CSA International certified for installation clearances to combustible material as listed on the unit nameplate and in the tables in Figure 13 and Figure 18.
+This furnace is CSA International certified for installation clearances to combustible material as listed on the unit nameplate and in the table in Figure 12 and Figure 18.
 Accessibility and service clearances must take precedence over fire protection clearances.

 NOTE: For installation on combustible floors, the furnace shall not be installed directly on carpeting, tile, or other combustible material other than wood flooring.